 Carol lives in London with her older sister. .

 The film suggests that either Carol’s father or some other man sexually abused her as a child.

 I first saw Repulsion when I was in my 20’s.

 Watching it again this week during an episode of decompesation was a revelation.

-Polanski shows us Carol’s anguish and her rapid decline with brilliant accuracy; when the Sister leaves for a week-long holiday we enter the territory of Carol’s mind.
+Polanski shows us Carol’s anguish and her rapid decline with brilliant accuracy; when her Sister leaves for a week-long holiday we enter the territory of Carol’s mind.

 “…the most common effect of sexual abuse is Post Traumatic Stress Disorder.
 Symptoms can extend far into adulthood and can include withdrawn behavior, reenactment of the traumatic event, avoidance of circumstances that remind one of the event, and physiological hyper-reactivity.”
 Psychology Today

 We see these symptoms when Carol’s boyfriend tries to kiss her.
 She reacts with disgust, runs into her apartment in a panic and obsessively brushes her teeth.

 Among the trauma symptoms depicted in Repulsion is loss of time